 There are exceptions under copyright law that allow you to use copyrighted material without permission.
 The key ones are:

 These alternatives ensure that creators can share their work while still maintaining control over how it’s used.
-If you are unsure about using something, get in touch with our highly knowledgeable Copyright Lawyers for advice.
+If you are unsure about using something, get in touch with our highly knowledgeable copyright lawyers in Brisbane, Melbourne and Sydney for advice.

 No, you do not.
 Copyright is automatically granted upon the creation of a work under the Copyright Act of 1968.